XanaduAI/MrMustard/doc/index.rst

 Features
 ========

-MrMustard supports in fully differentiable way:
+Mr Mustard supports in fully differentiable way:

 * Phase space representation of Gaussian states and Gaussian channels on an arbitrary number of modes